Oluwa-Laughter/Javascript-DOM/README.md

-This JavaScript code adds interactivity to a web page using DOM maniuplation:
+This JavaScript code adds interactivity to a web page using DOM manipulation: